 End of Life Care and Euthanasia

-We offer hospice care with an emphasis on pain relief and relief from distress and suffering.
-We perform compassionate euthanasia for the ultimate benefit of the animal and the client.
-We take the time needed, before, during, and after the procedure so that the client feels as comfortable as possible with this difficult decision.
+We have no reason to think that animals understand the notion of a long life.
+“Animals do not appear to fear death, but they clearly fear pain, and death can be a merciful tool for escape from pain.” * We offer hospice care with an emphasis on pain relief and relief from distress, anxiety, and suffering.
+When needed, we will perform compassionate euthanasia.
+We will take the time needed - before, during, and after the procedure - so that the client feels as comfortable as possible with this difficult decision.
 We sedate the pet to minimize discomfort and stress.
-We can also make arrangements for cremation.
+We can decide for cremation.

 *Rollin, BE, 2007.
 “Ethical issues in geriatric feline medicine”